Veil: Indian religions

 In Indian subcontinent, from 1st century B.C. societies advocated the use of the veil for married Hindu women which came to be known as Ghoonghat.
 Buddhists attempted to counter this growing practice around 3rd century CE.
 Rational opposition against veiling and seclusion from spirited ladies resulted in system not becoming popular for several centuries.
 Under the Medieval Islamic Mughal Empire, various aspects of veiling and seclusion of women was adopted, such as the concept of Purdah and Zenana, partly as an additional protection for women.
 Purdah became common in the 15th and 16th century, as both Vidyāpati and Chaitanya mention it.

 Sikhism was highly critical of all forms of strict veiling, Guru Amar Das condemned it and rejected seclusion and veiling of women, which saw decline of veiling among some classes during late medieval period.
-This was stressed by Bhagat Kabir.
+This was stressed by Kabir.

 Bridal veils

 The veil is one of the oldest parts of a bridal ensemble, dating as far back as Greek and Roman times, to hide a bride "from evil spirits who might want to thwart her happiness" or to frighten the spirits away.
 The veil also served to hide the bride's face from the groom prior to the wedding, as superstition says that it is bad luck for the groom to see the bride before the ceremony.